Wednesday, February 3, 2010

 BEST PICTURE: THE HURT LOCKER

-Attention fanboys: no science-fiction film has ever won Best Picture, so stop your drooling because Avatar will not win.
-Period.
-That fact isn't fun for me to think about because it also knocks out the brilliant District 9 from the running.
+No science-fiction film has ever won Best Picture as of this writing, and I do not see Avatar being the first to do so.
+That fact also eliminates the brilliant District 9 from the running.
 The Blind Side is, frankly, too popular to win, and conversely A Serious Man is too elite to win.
 UP has the better chance for Animated Feature.
-The big momentum is toward The Hurt Locker, and unless there is a serious split see the words "Iraq War" and "Win" finally connected.
+The big momentum is toward The Hurt Locker, and unless there is a serious vote split, I expect to see the words "Iraq War" and "Win" finally connected.

 BEST DIRECTOR: Kathryn Bigelow (The Hurt Locker)